priyathamkat/CMSC828A-Project/README.md

 # CMSC828A-Project

-This repository contains code for our project "Exploring Linearity of SSL representations"
+This repository contains code for our project "Exploring Compositionality of Image Encoder Representations"